 Vertical gardening can be achieved in many ways.
 It can be recognizing that vines are climbers rather than clamberers, so if we provide them with a post and a place to go, then, from just a pot or patch of ground, they’ll grow into something huge with a grand harvest (see: grapes, kiwis, akebias, cucumbers, melons, etc.).
 It can be a clever set of open-ended drawers with edible plants (see: salad greens and culinary herbs) poking out.
-It can be suspended plant pots of full of produce (see: peas, tomatoes, eggplants, peppers, beans).
-The point is that the amount square space we have is only a fraction of the amount of growing space we have.
+It can be suspended in plant pots full of produce (see: peas, tomatoes, eggplants, peppers, beans).
+The point is that the amount of square space we have is only a fraction of the amount of growing space we have.

 And, now, just to be a little bolder about it, vertical gardens are a step towards a better future.
 Growing food at home is something that will lessen our need for commercially grown produce, reduce our demand for shipping things from far away, and clean up the air quality in our homes.
-While doing this, we can cut our grocery bills, start a healthy hobby, and seriously beautify our surroundings with greenery, flowers, fruit, vegetables, butterflies, bees and color.
+While doing this, we can cut our grocery bills, start a healthy hobby, and seriously beautify our surroundings with greenery, flowers, fruit, vegetables, butterflies, bees, and color.

 It’s easy to envision really – take that bare balcony on the second-floor apartment across the street, the one with two dusty plastic chairs and coffee-stained table between them, and fill it with life.
 Suddenly, it becomes a space where neighbors are waving back and forth over daily waterings and harvests – people snipping greens for fresh salads, plucking tomatoes for homemade sauces, and sharing the year’s grape harvest (or some of the wicked homemade wine they make).
-This can all happen because of that four-by-four foot patio that has been converted from a concrete pad into a vertical, edible piece of urban jungle.
+This can all happen because of that four-by-four foot patio that has been converted from a concrete pad into a vertical, edible piece of the urban jungle.